Warrior of God: Jan Zizka and the Hussite Revolution - Victor Verney

 The Longest Day: The Classic Epic of D-Day - Cornelius Ryan

 On June 6 (D-Day) I watched the film version on Netflix and then I ordered the e-book.
 It was awesome to get so much more of the background for each of the characters and scenes in this movie which has been a staple in our family.
-This was probably the first time I had watched the book since we went to Normandy and saw the beaches.
-The places and names really came alive to me now that I have walked the streets and the sand.
+This was probably the first time I had watched the film since our trip to Normandy in 2006.
+The places and names really came alive to me now that I have walked the streets and the beaches.

 Flash Boys - Michael Lewis